 Another highlight of Monreale is its wonderful cloister, attached to the southern side of the cathedral.
 Cloisters are very much part of Western monasticism, so its presence once again betrays the cultural background of the building’s patron, as well as the cathedral’s intended context as part of a monastery.
 But a closer look reveals the other cultures: the 228 column capitals were almost certainly carved by Arab craftsmen.
 They show biblical and historical scenes, including Norman knights and Arab warriors.
 Even more striking are the highly unusual geometric mosaic inlays on the pillars themselves, each and every one of them different, adding a fascinatingly varied touch of colour to this unique monument.

 You can visit Monreale as one of many highlights on our Exploring Sicily tour.
-And if you have taken a fancy to Byzantine art, there is more to see on our Exploring Crete, Cruising to the Cyclades, Exploring Athens and Cruising the Dodecanese, but especially on Exploring Macedonia, Exploring Istanbul and Exploring Cappadocia and the Land of the Hittites, where it takes centre stage.
+And if you have taken a fancy to Byzantine art, there is more to see on our Exploring Crete tour, Cruising to the Cyclades, Exploring Athens and Cruising the Dodecanese, but especially on Exploring Macedonia, Exploring Istanbul and Exploring Cappadocia and the Land of the Hittites, where it takes centre stage.